Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Numerical experiments

-where $L_2,\mu>0$ and the entries of $\mA\in \mathbb{R}^{n\times m}$ are chosen independently and uniformly from the interval $[-1,1]$.
-We can verify that the problem in \eqref{eq:test_prob_2_sc} is $\mu$-strongly-convex-strongly-concave and $F$ defined in \eqref{eq:def_of_F_H} is $L_2$-second-order smooth.
-It has a unique saddle point $\vz^*=(\vx^*,\vy^*)$, which we compute numerically using MATLAB's built-in nonlinear equation solver.
+\myalert{Strongly-convex-strongly-concave setting.} We consider Problem~\eqref{eq:test_prob_2} with $\mu >0$.
+In this case, it has a unique saddle point $\vz^*=(\vx^*,\vy^*)$, which we compute numerically using MATLAB's built-in nonlinear equation solver.
+By Proposition~\ref{prop:GOMD}, {for the second-order optimistic method in Algorithm~\ref{alg:2nd_optimistic}}, we have

-As in the first-order case, we use the distance to the saddle point $\vz^*$ as the performance metric.
-By Proposition~\ref{prop:GOMD}, we have